Anomalies in Hadronic $B$ Decays

 We stress again that no dynamical assumptions have been made regarding the diagrams.
 This result is completely rigorous from a group-theoretical point of view.

+Note that a similar $B\to PP$ fit including $\eta$ and $\eta'$ mesons was performed in Ref.~\cite{Huber:2021cgk} using the formalism of Ref.~\cite{He:2018php}, and a good fit was found.
+However, in this analysis, the diagrams $P_{EW}$ and $P^C_{EW}$ were allowed to vary freely; the EWP-tree relations [Eq.~(\ref{EWPtree})], which hold in the SU(3)$_F$ limit, were not imposed.
+(We confirm that, if $P_{EW}$ and $P^C_{EW}$ are left free in our fit, a good fit is found.
+However, the EWP-tree relations are badly broken.)

-But this raises an obvious question.
+Now, our result raises an obvious question.
 We know that SU(3)$_F$ is broken in the SM.
 What is usually quoted as evidence is the fact that $f_K/f_\pi - 1 = ~\sim 20\%$.
 That is, we naively expect SU(3)$_F$-breaking effects at this level.
 If such effects were included, perhaps that would remove the discrepancy.

 Fortunately, the fit contains enough information to address this question.
 Above, we found that, when one considers only $\Delta S = 0$ or $\Delta S = 1$ decays, the fits are good.
 In Table \ref{tab:params_diags}, for each fit we show the best-fit values of the magnitudes of the diagrams.
 In the SU(3)$_F$ limit, the diagrams in $\Delta S = 0$ decays ($D$) are the same as those in $\Delta S = 1$ decays ($D'$).
 Thus, the ratios $|D'/D|$ provide an indication of the level of SU(3)$_F$ breaking required for the SM to explain the data.